 When we think vintage swimwear, those classic icons Marilyn Monroe and Grace Kelly immediately spring to mind, with their classic glamour and timeless elegance.
 And it’s this classic style that so many modern women are now trying to recreate, complete with an up-to-date take on the 1950s Hollywood one-piece.

 These retro swimsuits often featured a fitted skirt sitting on the hips, a high and nipped-in hourglass waist, and a strapless or halter neck.
 Polka dots and bold stripes were also popular in these kinds of swimsuits, as well as colour blocking (usually white) along with various trims like belts, bows, and buckles.
 More fitted and modest in comparison to the ever popular triangle bikini of more recent years, it’s this chic modesty which is making a comeback.
 Women want to stand out in the summer, but for style, class, and elegance, rather than for baring it all.

-With some more subtle elements of vintage swimwear, this S/S 12 Camilla and Marc Resort one piece swimsuit exaggerates colour blocking, while suggesting a high waist and sweet heart neckline.
+With some subtler elements of vintage swimwear, this S/S 12 Camilla and Marc Resort one-piece swimsuit exaggerates colour blocking, while suggesting a high waist and sweet heart neckline.

-Polka dots and strips are commonly seen in vintage swimwear, and Michael Kors has successfully brought them back in this in a brilliant sunshine yellow swimsuit from his S/S 12 collection.
+Polka dots and stripes are commonly seen in vintage swimwear, and Michael Kors has successfully brought them back in a brilliant sunshine yellow swimsuit from his S/S 12 collection.

-Finally, Mama Maria uses clever tailoring to create a nipped in waist and pointed bust – very much the desired silhouette of the mid 1900’s.
-A Dutch swimwear company, Mama Maria, specialises in creating beautiful swimwear with a very vintage feel in nearly ever kind of colour and pattern.
+Finally, Mama Maria uses clever tailoring to create a nipped in waist and pointed bust — very much the desired silhouette of the mid-1900s.
+A Dutch swimwear company, Mama Maria, specialises in creating beautiful swimwear with a very vintage feel in nearly every kind of colour and pattern.